Here you can find additional information on the policies, measures and instruments presented in the Sufficiency Policy Database.

 Policy instrument ID 161: Repair bonus

-Quantification: With the “Vienna repair voucher”, 50% of the costs for a repair are covered up to an amount of EUR 100.
+Implementation Example: With the “Vienna repair voucher”, 50% of the costs for a repair are covered up to an amount of EUR 100.
 The amount is deducted directly from the bill for the repair.
 Within the first campaign period from 21 September to 14 December 2020, around 8000 items were repaired with a repair voucher.
 This saved around 190 tonnes of CO2.

 Source: Calculations by German Zero based on: Stadt Wien, Förderprogramm: “Wien repariert´s – Der Wiener Reparatur-bon”. https://www.wien.gv.at/umweltschutz/wienerreparaturbon.html. (from German Zero 2021, p.
 143).

-Implementation Example: A repair bonus is existing in the German federal state of Thuringia and in Austria
+Implementation Example: A repair bonus is existing in the German federal state of Thuringia and in Austria.

 Sources: https://www.reparaturbonus-thueringen.de / https://www.reparaturbonus.at/.